Call to Order an Inspection

 The age, current condition, function and life expectancy are provided.
 The range, oven, refrigerator and dryer are tested with a laser temperature thermometer.

-8. Windows and Doors
+8. Windows & Doors

 The readily accessible windows are inspected for obvious defects such as cracked or broken glass, damaged frames or missing screens.
 The exterior is inspected for a good consistent caulking bead.
 The frames inspected for damage and function.
 The walls and floors below windows are inspected for water stains indicating a possible leak.